franzinc/ntservice/readme.txt

   return [if it does, Windows will complain that the service terminated prematurely].

-  The keyword arguments 'init' and 'stop' are optional.
+  The keyword arguments 'init', 'stop' and 'shutdown' are optional.

   'init' specifies a function (or a symbol naming a function) that should be executed before the main loop is executed.
 Such a